lzj2015/openssl_1.0.1f_lzj/README.md

 ## Quick Start

-The buiding of the project is the same sa the ([openssl-1.0.1f](https://www.openssl.org/source/old/1.0.1/)).
+The building of the project is the same sa the ([openssl-1.0.1f](https://www.openssl.org/source/old/1.0.1/)).

-Download ([openssl_1.0.1f_lzj -master.zip](https://github.com/lzj2015/openssl_1.0.1f_lzj.git)), uncompress it and go to the source code folder.
+Download ([openssl_1.0.1f_lzj-master.zip](https://github.com/lzj2015/openssl_1.0.1f_lzj.git)), uncompress it and go to the source code folder.
 On Windows, Linux or MacOS, run the following commands:

  ```sh
  $ ./config